 It's a great performance.
 A dramatic Off-Broadway revue.

 I have always had fun directing the reading of the Haggadah at the Seder.
 I learned this dramatic art as a child by watching my father (Rabbi Zev Zahavy) masterfully conduct the performance of the communal synagogue Seders as the rabbi of the Park East Synagogue in Manhattan.
+He did it right and authentic and dramatic.

 Spend an hour before Passover reading through your favorite version of the Haggadah.
 Sort out the rituals (like Kiddush), the liturgies (like the Hallel) and the learning (like the ma nishtanah and what follows).
 Make marginal notes or use a highlighter.